20 Tactics For Magento Speed Optimization & Speed Up Magento 2 Websites

 Another useful tip, in addition to clearing the database and logs, is to use a Content Delivery Network (CDN) which is a network of many computers linked together via the Internet that work together to deliver content to customers.

-Accessing your admin panel, go to STORES > Web > Base URLs (Secure) > Add your HTTPS URLs.
+Accessing your admin panel, go to STORES > Web > Base URLs (Secure) then add your HTTPS URLs.

 Moving to PHP 7